Sixes galore as India clinch T20 series win over Windies

 Sharma, who hit 71, and Rahul, who top-scored with 91, put on 135 runs for the opening wicket to lay the platform for India's imposing total.

-Kohli soon joined the party to flay the West Indies attack as he completed his fifty in just 21 deliveries.
+Kohli, who was named man of the series for his 183 runs and a career-best 94 not out in the opening win, soon joined the party to flay the West Indies attack as he completed his fifty in just 21 balls.

+"I had the opportunity to do something different, which I don't usually do," Kohli said of his slam-bang innings.

+"I told KL to stay on till the end, and said I'll try and smash a few...
+I'm trying to be able to play like this as well.
+You have to do it out there in the middle to gain confidence from it.

 Kohli and Sharma will end the year at the top of the batting charts with 2,633 runs each in all T20 cricket.